Kavindu-Pabasara/Label-Verification-System-with-automated-conveyor-system/README.md

 # Label-Verification-System-with-automated-conveyor-system
-This is a deep learing based label verification system with automated conveyor system and pick and place system
+This is a image processing based label verification system with automated conveyor system, pick and place system and remover system